 Since Singapore is among countries with the highest number of cases outside of China, this comes as no surprise.

-Countries restrict travel to Singapore after DORSCON Orange
+Countries advise against travel to Singapore after DORSCON Orange

 After authorities raised the Disease Outbreak Response System Condition (DORSCON) level to orange on Friday (7 Feb), all eyes are on Singapore as we monitor the viral spread.